ansible/community-docs/integration_tests_quick_start_guide.rst

 Target names that start with ``setup_`` are usually run as dependencies before module and plugin targets start execution.
 We will describe this kind of targets later in detail in the `Writing tests from scratch<Writing-tests-from-scratch>`_ section.

 [DRAFT] Mention ansible-test here.

-Note: If there are any difficulties with writing / running integration tests or you are not sure if the case can be covered, feel free to submit your pull request without the tests.
-If needed, other contributors can help you with them later.

-Note: Some collections do not have integration tests.

 .. _Prepare-local-environment: